Digital Infrastructure as a Strategic Priority

 1. Change Management is Underestimated

-The paper focuses heavily on technology and processes.
-Our experience shows: Resistance within organisations is the greatest obstacle.
-Editors who have worked with their system for years resist change – even if it is objectively better.
+The paper leans heavily on technology and processes.
+Our experience tells a different story: resistance within organisations is the biggest obstacle.
+Editors who have used the same system for years push back against change, even when the alternative is objectively better.

-Our Recommendation: Allocate at least 30% of the budget for training, support, and acceptance management.
+Our Recommendation: Set aside at least 30% of the budget for training, support, and managing buy-in.

 2. Federal Structures as a Complexity Factor

-In federally organised states (Germany, Austria, Switzerland), centralised approaches hit constitutional and political limits.
-Municipalities and states insist on autonomy.
+In federally organised states (Germany, Austria, Switzerland), centralised approaches run into constitutional and political limits.
+Municipalities and regional states insist on their autonomy.

-Our Recommendation: "Opt-in instead of obligation" as an entry strategy.
-Convince through quality and cost advantages, not through coercion.
+Our Recommendation: Make "opt-in, not obligation" the entry strategy.
+Win people over with quality and cost advantages, not coercion.

 3. Vendor Lock-in Remains a Risk

-Even open source can lead to dependencies – not on licenses, but on specific expertise.
-If only a few agencies truly master the system, a de facto oligopoly emerges.
+Even open source can create dependencies — not on licences, but on specialist expertise.
+If only a handful of agencies truly master the system, a de facto oligopoly emerges.

-Our Recommendation: Active promotion of training, documentation, and knowledge transfer into the broader IT community.
-The GSB approach with 17 agencies is already heading in the right direction here.
+Our Recommendation: Actively promote training, documentation, and knowledge transfer into the wider IT community.
+The GSB approach, with its 17 agencies, is already moving in the right direction here.

 4. Technological Evolution Risk

-A centralised system reacts more slowly to technological leaps.
-Headless CMS, AI-supported content generation, new frontend frameworks – the future is unpredictable.
+A centralised system is slower to respond to technological leaps.
+Headless CMS, AI-assisted content generation, new frontend frameworks: the future is hard to predict.

-Our Recommendation: Consider a modular API-first architecture right from the start.
-Standards should facilitate technological change, not prevent it.
+Our Recommendation: Plan for a modular, API-first architecture from the outset.
+Standards should enable technological change, not block it.

 Our Conclusion

 The TYPO3 strategy paper is a valuable contribution to the e-government debate.
-The core thesis – standardisation as a strategic instrument for digital sovereignty and local economic promotion – is convincing and captures the spirit of the times.
+Its central thesis — standardisation as a strategic instrument for digital sovereignty and local economic growth — is convincing and well timed.

-Why the topic is burning now: In times of tight public budgets and rising demands on digital services, the federal government, states, and municipalities are under enormous cost pressure.
-The cost reduction through standardisation described in the paper is not a nice-to-have, but an economic necessity.
+Why this matters now: With public budgets stretched thin and demand for digital services rising, the federal government, regional states, and municipalities are under enormous cost pressure.
+The savings from standardisation described in the paper are not a nice-to-have but an economic necessity.

 The Greatest Hurdle: Organisational Resistance

 The technical implementation is solvable.
-The real challenge lies in overcoming inertia: "We have our own system, it works perfectly fine" is the killer argument that threatens any standardisation.
+The real challenge is overcoming inertia: "We have our own system and it works perfectly well" is the killer line that threatens any standardisation effort.

-• Incentives instead of Coercion: Financial support for early adopters, free migration, and training for pilot projects
+- Incentives, not Coercion: Financial support for early adopters, plus free migration and training for pilot projects

-• Communicate Quick Wins: Prominently feature success stories from pilot institutions – with measurable figures on cost and time savings
+- Communicate Quick Wins: Showcase success stories from pilot institutions, with hard figures on cost and time savings

-• Preserve Autonomy: Emphasise that institutions retain their content independence and only the technical base is shared
+- Preserve Autonomy: Stress that institutions keep their editorial independence and only the technical base is shared

-• Transparent Roadmap: Clear schedules and open communication reduce uncertainty
+- Transparent Roadmap: Clear timelines and open communication reduce uncertainty

-• Identify Champions: Internal multipliers in every institution who positively exemplify the change
+- Identify Champions: Internal advocates in every institution who set a positive example for the change

-Crucial to success will be whether the political and organisational dimensions are tackled as professionally as the technical ones.
-Germany, with the GSB, is on a good path here – the coming years will show whether the model scales and whether it succeeds in securing both economic efficiency and acceptance in the long term.
+Success will hinge on whether the political and organisational dimensions are tackled as professionally as the technical ones.
+Germany, with the GSB, is on the right track here; the coming years will show whether the model scales and whether it can secure both economic efficiency and lasting buy-in.

-Countries that invest in standardised, open infrastructures now are creating the foundation for a sovereign and economically strong future.
+Countries that invest in standardised, open infrastructure now are laying the foundation for a sovereign and economically strong future.

 This article is an independent analysis of the "Government Website Standardization Handbook" (© TYPO3 Association, 2025). webconsulting gmbH is a TYPO3 service provider but is not involved in the Government Site Builder project.
 All rights to the original document belong to the TYPO3 Association.